 The front row at the Adopt The Arts (ATA) concert was a Marshall-stack-powered tsunami of intense bass and sonic power!
 While so many have debated whether ‘rock is dead’, fans ultimately just want to be moved and have an experience, and a great rock ‘n roll show is still an experience.
-The rockstar lineup at the ATA show, brought such an experience and an emphatic reminder that rock ‘n roll is alive and well!
+The rockstar lineup at the ATA show brought such an experience and an emphatic reminder that rock ‘n roll is alive and well!

 The event started off with Franky Perez of Apocalyptica’s rendition of ‘Whole Lotta Love’ by Led Zeppelin, performed alongside Damon Fox and Billy Duffy from The Cult, and Matt Sorum on stage to help out.
-Franky Perez sang his best song of the night here and Damon Fox’ keyboard talent was on full display.
+Franky Perez sang his best song of the night here and Damon Fox’s keyboard talent was on full display.

 The event was a truly unique opportunity to experience rock royalty in action for a great cause we [at Bella Petite Magazine] wholeheartedly support!
-These musicians had their heart and wallets in the right place, as did the patrons.
+These musicians had their hearts and wallets in the right place, as did the patrons.

 Click ahead for more behind the scenes and black carpet pics, as well as concert videos featuring more rock legends!